desmondlzy/desmondlzy.github.io/resume.md

 - Automatically submit jobs to a slurm system.
 - A flexible commandline interface and templates for `sbatch` scripts.

-Spaghettify: Drastically *decrease* the readability of your Python code.
-(Ongoing)

 ## Professional Skills

 ### Framework